rackerlabs/technical-blog/content/blog/2023-02-14-rackspace-response-to-cisco-security-advisory/index.md

 * NX-OS Software (native docker is supported in all releases)

 For a Cisco network device to be affected by the vulnerability, it must meet all following requirements:
-Affected platforms:
+1. Affected platforms:
-* 800 Series Industrial ISRs
+  a.
+800 Series Industrial ISRs
-* CGR1000 Compute Modules
+  b.
+CGR1000 Compute Modules
-* IC3000 Industrial Compute Gateways (releases 1.2.1 and later run native docker)
+  c.
+IC3000 Industrial Compute Gateways (releases 1.2.1 and later run native docker)
-* IR510 WPAN Industrial Routers
+  d.
+IR510 WPAN Industrial Routers
-Operation System: IOS-XE
+2. Operation System: IOS-XE
-Affected Feature: IOx feature enabled/running (disabled by default) Dockerd not in present as a part of the IOx feature.
+3. Affected Feature: IOx feature enabled/running (disabled by default)
+4. Dockerd not in present as a part of the IOx feature.

 Our security teams are actively monitoring the situation and, to date, have not identified any associated impacted systems.